milliGOLD/partner-api-docs/source/index.html.md

 # Access Tokens

 All requests to the Partner API must be made with an access token.
-Access tokens are created by making a request to the authorization `/auth/token` endpoint with your `partnerId` and `partnerSecret` values.
+Access tokens are created by making a request to the authentication endpoint with your `partnerId` and `partnerSecret` values.

 <aside class="warning">
 The access tokens created with partner credentials are only for secure, server-side access to user data.
 Don't hard code access tokens or partner secret in mobile apps, or in front-end JavaScript web apps, or publish them to social media.